 Separated by 6,000 kilometres and the Indian and Pacific oceans, with vast differences in language and culture and China in between, India and Japan would not appear to be natural allies.
 Despite the historical common bond of Buddhism which originated in India and travelled to Japan as early as the 6th century and political and economic cooperation since the middle of the 20th century when India gained its independence, both remain separated by their differences.
 Japan’s dependence on Chinese manufacturing, India’s growing dependence on trade with China, both countries’ territorial disputes with China, the growth of intra-Asia trade and particularly the growing pre-eminence of China in that trade has left both India and Japan vulnerable.
 Their mutual interests in economic and political cooperation are clear and clearly ill-explored.
 Both countries need to more clearly define their bilateral relationships in the context of their broader regional roles, to protect their interests and to meet their national objectives.
 However, it would be a mistake to define their relationship in terms of their issues with China.
 China can be neither ignored nor alienated in this process.
 The country has much to offer both nations, but that is for another Sign of the Times.
 The case for an India-Japan strategic partnership with strong cooperation across economic, political, military, and cultural matters is increasingly strong despite their differences.

+- Making Direct Investment into India.
+Japan is one of the largest foreign investors in the world accounting for US$123 billion or 9% of the world’s total FDI in 2012 .
 Further, in the past few years Japan has emerged as India’s third largest foreign investor investing a total of US$2.8 billion in 2012 (or just over 2% of Japan’s total overseas spending).
 However, even this level of participation is insignificant when compared to Japan’s FDI in China which, despite their strained strategic relations, amounted to US$16 billion (or 13% of total Japanese FDI) in 2012.
 Given that China’s share of Japan’s total overseas investments has started to decline in recent years, there is significant scope for India to potentially attract increased flows from Japan.
 This will require it to effectively position itself as an ‘alternative to China’ for manufacturing and address concerns around its difficult business environment which continue to effective at overcoming the small trader opposition to foreign direct investment, reducing deter foreign investors.
 This is no easy task since it requires the new government in India to be bureaucracy, creating a few well-functioning industrial and trading zones and supplying an easier route to solving legal disputes.
 The simple arithmetic is compelling.
 If India succeeds in doing this and manages to increase its share of Japanese FDI over the next 15 years to the same share as China currently, the economic impact would be transformative.
 This would mobilise an additional c.US$160 billion of foreign investment over the next 15 years assuming a gradual increase and up to c.US$300 billion if India can achieve this share by 2020 by accelerating policy reforms and bilateral relationship-building with Japan.
-This would imply an increase of c.US$30 billion per annum in India’s FDI inflows, which applying current industry multipliers, could result in an incremental GDP of US$90-100 billion per annum (or 1-1.5% higher than current baseline estimates).
+This would imply an increase of c.US$30 billion per annum in India’s FDI inflows, which applying current industry multipliers, could result in an incremental GDP of US$90-100 billion per annum (or 1-1.5% higher than current baseline estimates)

-VII.
-Developing Energy, Power and Natural Resource Security.
+- Developing Energy, Power and Natural Resource Security.
 Japan today for all its wealth and development remains a resource poor country, dependent on imports of energy, raw materials, iron ore and food to sustain its economy and population.
 Currently, oil and gas alone account for c.21% of Japan’s total annual import bill of c.US$800 billion.
 This makes resource security one of the fastest growing strategic issues facing Japan, both in terms of securing supply of resources from partners as well as in terms of securing the safe delivery of resources (see point VII below).
-India, though also a net energy importer, has vast reserves of key resource assets including the world’s largest coal reserves, 125 million metric tonnes of proven oil reserves (second only to China in Asia), 27 billion tonnes of iron ore (third largest in the world), as well as more valuable resource deposits such as uranium and thorium.
+India, though also a net energy importer, has vast reserves of key resource assets including the world’s largest coal reserves, 125 million metric tonnes of proven oil reserves (second only to China in Asia), 27 billion tonnes of iron India and Japan, as two of the largest net importers of fossil-fuels, also have a mutual self-interest in jointly promoting the development and scaling of alternative energy industriesore (third largest in the world), as well as more valuable resource deposits such as uranium and thorium.
 While India’s exports to Japan today are minimal (as discussed above), India’s resource potential, in terms of food, iron ore or other raw materials is significant.
+These three categories already represent over 2/3s of total exports to Japan today but are domestic laggards in terms of ore (third largest in the world), as well as more valuable resource deposits such as uranium and thorium.
+While India’s exports to Japan today are minimal (as discussed above), India’s resource potential, in terms of food, iron ore or other raw materials is significant.
 These three categories already represent over 2/3s of total exports to Japan today but are domestic laggards in terms of investment and productivity.
-In a recent Sign of the Times, we laid out a development roadmap that would increase both the investment into and the output of these critical sectors, allowing India to scale exports over the medium term and establish itself as a critical trading partner into Japan.
+In a recent Sign of the Times , we laid out a India and Japan, as two of the largest net importers of fossil-fuels, also have a mutual self-interest in jointly promoting the development and scaling of alternative energy industries development roadmap that would increase both the investment into and the output of these critical sectors, allowing India to scale exports over the medium term and establish itself as a critical trading partner into Japan.
 However, in order to secure these critical trade flows, the two countries will also need to collaborate closely on transportation and logistics, which will require a broader geopolitical partnership.
 In addition to improving bilateral investment and trade in resources, India and Japan, as two of the largest net importers of fossil-fuels, also have a mutual self-interest in jointly promoting the development and scaling of alternative energy industries.
 Alternative energy presents yet another opportunity for India to leverage on Japan’s intellectual property and help to scale it, while also leveraging investments to create scaled capacity in India.

-VIII.
-Forging Geopolitical Partnership.
+- Forging Geopolitical Partnership.
 In terms of their geographic positions in Asia and the world, both India and Japan face three similar issues: (i) Strong economic links to China that are subject to intermittent disruption due to ongoing territorial disputes; (ii) Being aggressively courted by the US as strategic partners as part of its ‘pivot’ to Asia in a bid to offset China’s growing influence; and (iii) Strong bilateral links other south-east Asian countries which neither has been able to leverage into preferred partnerships to date.
-While both countries are respected neither has built strong strategic alliances in the region.
+While both countries are respected, India and Japan have an opportunity to create the most important strategic alliance in Asia in the twenty-first century India and Japan have an opportunity to create the most important strategic alliance in Asia in the twenty-first century neither has built strong strategic alliances in the region.
 In some ways this failure offers a strong incentive to align interests and build one of Asia’s defining partnerships.
 The first steps of this can already be seen in recent naval cooperation, the joint bid for the enlargement of the UN Security Council, and a proposal for Japan to manufacture some of its defence equipment in India.
 However, there is significant scope to expand this aspect of the partnership further for mutual benefit.
 The challenge for both countries will be to do so without damaging their trade relationship with China which may perceive a desire to “encircle” and “contain” it.
 In order to achieve this, each country would need to be highly disciplined in not taking the side of the other on strategically sensitive issues related to China such as on territorial issues.
 If they can successfully navigate this, both will have an opportunity to create, in all likelihood, the most important strategic alliance in Asia in the twenty-first century.
 This will strengthen their respective roles for the US in their Asia strategy too.

 The Positive Impact of the India-Japan Partnership